CalyxOS/calyxos.org/pages/install/index.md

   - /install/devices
 ---

-## Try the new Web Installer

-The new [CalyxOS Web Installer](https://install.calyxos.org) is here!
-This tool walks you through the entire installation process in simple clicks.
-If you are using Pixel 6 or later models of Pixels, we highly recommend that you use the Web Installer to ease your installation process.

-**Please note:** Web Installer is a browser installation tool and requires WebUSB access.
-To ensure successful installation, avoid browsers that do not allow WebUSB access, such as Firefox and Safari.

 ## Choose your device model

 Which device do you want to install CalyxOS on?
 If you don’t see your device here, check out the [[device-support]] page for complete information.